karthi770/EC2-tagging-Boto3/Readme.md

 ![image](https://github.com/karthi770/EC2-tagging-Boto3/assets/102706119/c3eb28ac-b453-4827-9100-9ce147aedf3d)

 ![image](https://github.com/karthi770/EC2-tagging-Boto3/assets/102706119/14d060d1-844c-48f4-a31a-615b71ff917e)
-Select the specific operation and give "Runinstances" because that is the keyword EventBridge will recognize.
+Select the specific operation and give "RunInstances" because that is the keyword EventBridge will recognize.
+(Runinstances shown in the image is incorrect, it should be RunInstances)

 Our target is Lambda function and select the function that we created in Lambda.
 Next step only review and create.
 ![image](https://github.com/karthi770/EC2-tagging-Boto3/assets/102706119/115d9e7d-f2a6-4374-8590-d556029574fb)